 Meditator One says, “that barking dog was really irritating me and it was almost impossible for me to have a good meditation, I found it very distracting.”

 Meditator Two says, “I was lost in a train of thought and that barking dog was really useful to bring me back into the present moment, I was just focusing on the barking.”

 Meditator Three says, “I guess I noticed the dog, but the sound just blended in with the crickets and all the other sounds to make a nice white noise.”

 Same dog, same place, same time for all four people, but their perception of the sound and if it was positive, negative, neutral or non-existent was completely different.

 We get so attached to our perception of the world and what we believe others must see and feel that it is an important reminder that our perception is not their reality.
-When we are able to separate ourselves from the action, “a dog barking,” we are able to reduce the immediate impulsive desire for either deciding it’s negative and pushing away or desiring it as positive and clinging.
+When we are able to separate ourselves from the action, “a dog barking,” we are able to reduce the immediate impulsive desire for either deciding a feeling or action is negative and pushing away or deciding it is positive and clinging.

-The alternative does not mean that we never move away from things (a hot stove) or towards things (our beautiful partner), but it does mean we are able to do it with discernment.
+The alternative does not mean that we never move away from things (a hot stove, an injustice) or towards things (our beautiful partner, peace), but it does mean we are able to do it with discernment.
 Once we can recognize that our feeling of positive or negative of something is completely encased in our own story and perception, we create the freedom to make wise judgments.

 Or perhaps you’re the one wondering, “what dog?”